 - (b) During suspension for more than one year.
 A practitioner suspended for more than one year may file a petition for reinstatement with the Board of Immigration Appeals after one year has passed or one-half of the suspension has elapsed, whichever is greater.
 The practitioner must serve a copy of the petition on the Executive Office for Immigration Review disciplinary counsel.
-In the petition, the practitioner must show that: - o he or she is an attorney or representative as defined in 8 C.F.R. §§ 1001.1(f) and 1001.1(g), respectively; - he or she possesses the moral and professional qualifications required for immigration practice; and - his or her reinstatement will not be detrimental to the administration of iustice
+In the petition, the practitioner must show that: - he or she is an attorney or representative as defined in 8 C.F.R. §§ 1001.1(f) and 1001.1(g), respectively;

+- he or she possesses the moral and professional qualifications required to appear before the Board, the Immigration Courts, or DHS; and - his or her reinstatement will not be detrimental to the administration of justice.